-Dr. Chuck Tappert. and
+Dr. Chuck Tappert and

 Other recommended but not required books

-Classroom Etiquette: Please turn cell phones off during class time.
+Classroom etiquette: please turn cell phones off during class time.

-In order to be fair to those students who complete the course in a timely manner, our policy is to reduce the grade of those students taking an incomplete by a letter grade for each semester, or portion thereof, that the incomplete is in effect.
+Incompletes: in order to be fair to those students who complete the course in a timely manner, our policy is to reduce the grade of those students taking an incomplete by a letter grade for each semester, or portion thereof, that the incomplete is in effect.